Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Introduction

-There is a somewhat different viewpoint, predicated on the approximate Gaussianity of fast quenches, explored several years ago by one of us (RR) \cite{karra1997,karra1998}.
-More recently, preliminary simulations which further support underlying Gaussian behaviour were performed by us \cite{weir2011,weir2012} and this paper continues this analysis in two ways.
-Firstly, we extend both the numerical simulations and the analytical approximations to see more closely the validity of simple Gaussian assumptions.
-Secondly we present new experimental data on the presence of fluxoid production in the presence of an external field, which go beyond the reach of the KZ scenario, but for which Gaussian assumptions give predictions.
+Such scaling behaviour can have a different origin than simple causal unfreezing.
+Defect formation may be thought of as arising from the growth of unstable long wavelength modes -- as the field rolls off the potential `hill' -- rather than through direct causal bounds.
+This is supported indirectly by the many simulations (e.g.~\cite{zurek2,zurek3,bettencourt}) demonstrating the validity of Eq.~(\ref{xibar}) based on {\it time-dependent} Ginzburg-Landau (TDGL) theory and we shall give an explicit demonstration later.

+This shift of view is crucial when considering laboratory systems.
+Whereas the early universe can be taken as homogeneous to a very high degree, the same cannot be said of experiments.
+One step to limit inhomogeneity is to make the system small.
+However, this incurs finite size effects.
+Specifically, the scaling behaviour of Eq.~(\ref{xibar}) assumes that $C\gg \bar\xi$.
+However, if we think in terms of growth of mode amplitudes {\it after} the quench there are always modes comparable in wavelength to the system size; their growth can still contribute to defect formation.

-Our starting point is the observation that we would get the same scaling behaviour (\ref{xibar}) if we evaluated $\xi$ at $t_<$ and, indeed, it has been proposed that $t_<$ is as relevant a time as $t_>$ \cite{kibble1980,zurek1985}, but we know for other reasons that it is what happens after the transition is implemented that determines the relevant distance scales \cite{antunes2006}.
-This suggests defect formation as due to the growth of unstable long wavelength modes as the field is rolling off the hill which now denotes the unstable symmetry preserving vacuum, rather than through direct causal bounds.
-If, nonetheless, we take the KZ scenario as a guide for the time $t_>$ at which defects form, then $t_>$ is much smaller than the time it takes for the order parameter field(s) to experience the degenerate vacua.
-If they remain so close to the unstable 'vacuum' that the non-linearities of the backreaction can be approximately ignored then the effectively linearised field equations give rise to Gaussian field correlation functions.
-Generally, these lead to the identical scaling behaviour (1) for fast quenches for large systems, both non-relativistic and relativistic \cite{karra1997,karra1998}.
-In practice, whatever the difference in language, our viewpoint is not very dissimilar from the KZ picture, in that both our simulations and the many simulations (e.g. \cite{zurek2,zurek3,bettencourt}) demonstrating the validity of the scaling behaviour (\ref{xibar}) are based on {\it time-dependent} Ginzburg-Landau (TDGL) theory.
-It is these equations that we linearise to derive the Gaussian results.
+The KZ length $\bar\xi$ can of course be recovered from a picture of expanding mode amplitudes for {\it large} systems.
+If $t_>$ is a guide for the time at which defects form, then it is much smaller than the time taken for the order parameter field(s) to experience the degenerate vacua.
+If they remain so close to the unstable `vacuum' that the non-linearities of the backreaction can be approximately ignored, the effectively linearised field equations give rise to Gaussian field correlation functions.
+These linearised equations generally lead to KZ scaling behaviour for fast quenches in large systems, both non-relativistic and relativistic \cite{karra1997,karra1998,moro}.
+More recently, preliminary simulations which further support underlying Gaussian behaviour explicitly for superconductors were performed by us in Refs.~\cite{weir2011,weir2012}, and this paper builds on this analysis.